 AMERICAN CURRICULUM (20% of the school week)

 Seventh Grade represents a modest step up from the already significant demands made of Sixth Graders.
 By now, students have settled in and are ready to assume greater challenges and explore more complex issues.
-For many, Cinquième is the final grade before students become young adults and the curricula have been created with this fact in mind.

-History: Two hours per week: This is the final year during which students will study American History in the Middle School.
+History: (two hours per week) This is the final year during which students will study American History in the Middle School.
 The time span is the role of immigration in shaping America’s future to public policy reforms, ending with Civil Rights.
 One of the topics studied in-depth is one that has resonance to all of our students--America’s position as a land of opportunity to immigrants.
 This unit, during which research skills are developed, provides our students with the chance to role-play, and present their work to a wide audience of parents, invited to interview the “immigrants” and hear their life stories.
 In addition to the textbook materials, students will also read at least one non-fiction book during the year--The Diary of Anne Frank.

 Library and Digital Literacy: Students in Middle School are encouraged to develop a love of reading through regular library visits, book clubs, and reading projects.
 The librarians also collaborate with teachers to introduce and sharpen research skills to promote the effective use of books and of the Internet.
 In addition to helping students to find good books to read, the Section’s librarians stress the proper citation of research sources during the Middle School years to foster a respect for intellectual property and the avoidance of plagiarism.